 What I am is a combination and contradiction of many things.
 I am a Woman, Baby Boomer, Navy Veteran, Political Junkie, Independent Writer & Blogger, Real Estate Broker, Gourmet Cook, Wife, Sister, Aunt and Mother to not only friends and family~ but to the over 35 rescued dogs & cats (& a few birds & squirrels) that I have loved and cared for over the years.
 Despite being a die-hard Reagan Conservative ~ I AM a Jersey Girl. 😉

-I survived high school (yeah!), graduating in 1972 and after experiencing college, beauty school & the many, many uninteresting jobs that followed as well as having survived the club scene & disco by the late 1970’s I needed a change.
+I obviously survived high school (yeah!), graduating in 1972 and after working experiencing college & full time jobs, beauty school & the many, many uninteresting jobs that followed as well as having survived the club scene & disco by the late 1970’s I needed a change.
 So ~ I took off for Europe, specifically Italy & France.
 After all the shopping, partying & drinking~ I took a really good look around and noticed the unspoken fear of the people there as well as the social disorder, and I began to compare it to the then economic turmoil and fears I’d had in America.
 And then ~ poof ~ I had an epiphany!
 I came back to my United States of America, the GREATEST country on Earth (despite the crappy economy).
 Indeed, I had decided to do something totally alien to my then ‘selfish’ nature & lifestyle.
 It was totally something unselfish & purely patriotic.
 (I didn’t know it then ~ but it actually saved my life.)

 Despite being in my mid-twenties, I enlisted in the U. S. Navy within 2 days of returning to the states in late August 1979.
 Sure, I was a late bloomer but I had found my true calling!
 That was only a few months before the U.S. Embassy in Iran was attacked and 44 American hostages were taken, (President Carter told us that they were “victims of terrorism & anarchy” then he added “the United States will not yield to blackmail”).
 Regardless of how I felt having him as a Commander in Chief, my service continued throughout the 1980’s and into the early 1990’s.
 During the 1980’s, President Ronald Reagan restored, what we all felt at the time; a renewed morale to all of the American Armed Forces.
 WE in the military felt it!
 WE respected it!
 And, when OUR Commander-in-Chief decided not to take any crap from Libya… he gave them the bitch-slapping of their life!